 The Netherlands public holidays include two Dutch national days specific to the country.
 Most holidays occur in late Spring.
 Read on for more about those plus other notable special observance days in Holland…

-Nieuwjaarsdag [January 1st] New Year’s Day is a public holiday in the Netherlands with banks, government offices and retail stores all closed.
+- New Year’s Day is a public holiday in the Netherlands.
+Banks, government offices and retail stores are closed.
 Public transport runs on a holiday schedule.

-Pinksterdag 1e/2e [2021: May 23rd-24th] Whit Sunday/Whit Monday (also known as Pentecost Sunday/Pentecost Monday) are public holidays in the Netherlands.
-Schools, government offices and private companies are all closed on the Monday.
+- Pentecost Sunday and Monday (also known as Whit Sunday/Whit Monday) are public holidays in the Netherlands.
+Schools, government offices and private companies are closed on the Monday.
 Public transport runs on an abbreviated holiday schedule both days.

 And other notable days celebrated at the city, regional or national level…

 REMEMBRANCE DAY (Dodenherdenking) – 04 May 2021